Melissa Gorga ENVY: ‘RHONJ’ Star Opening Store Again After Brief Closure

 “So happy that Envy is all mine!” she wrote on Instagram, revealing that the store would be open for three hours this Saturday, adding, “Thank you so much for believing in me & I can’t wait to see you Saturday.”

-Maybe Gorga just wants to see if people are interested in coming back to her store, since she’s only open three hours over the weekend.
+Maybe Gorga just wants to see if people are interested in coming back to her store since she’s only open three hours over the weekend.
 It could be a quick opening to make sure that people know that she is coming back with full-time hours at one point, but she could be testing some new angles and new strategies to ensure that there is an audience ready to buy her products.

 As fans saw on The Real Housewives of New Jersey, Melissa Gorga and her business partner really struggled to see eye-to-eye on things.
 While Gorga claimed that Jackie didn’t understand social media, she thought that Melissa just didn’t pick out clothing items that people wanted to buy.
 Maybe this was a bad fit to begin with.
 When the news broke that the store was closing for a bit, Gorga issued a statement to defend her business.
 Melissa Gorga revealed that she and Jackie Beard Robinson “have had a difference of opinion of how the store should be run at this point.”